kaishx/paper_trader/README.md

 ## Important Notes & Limitations

 - **Free-tier data only**: using IEX feed — data sparsity, latency, and incomplete quotes may cause mis-fills or missed signals.
+I highly recommend if that you can somehow get SIP data, please use it.
 - **Prototype stage**: This is an educational proof-of-concept.
 Risk controls, sizing, and model logic are simplified.
 - **No guarantee for live trading** — treat this as a sandbox/backtest tool.